jenniferpayano/Near-Earth-Object-Finder/README.md

 Description
 ------------
-This is a asteroid tracking application user interface written in React by me [Jennifer Payano].
+This is a asteroid finding application user interface written in React by me [Jennifer Payano].
 I wanted to create this application to allow users to search Asteroids based on their closets approach date to earth.
 The goal of the application is display a list of the closets asteroids approaching earth.